Rent to Retirement | Blog

 Written by Rent To Retirement | Jul 8, 2022 9:49:00 PM

-The biggest reason people opt out of having PM is the cost of utilizing their services cuts into your monthly cash flow.
+The biggest reason people opt out of having a property manager is the cost of utilizing their services cuts into your monthly cash flow.

-But let’s be honest – having a PM, while it reduces your cash flow, can save you a lot of time, energy and (probably most importantlystress when it comes to your rental properties.
+But let’s be honest – having a property manager, while it reduces your cash flow, can save you a lot of time, energy, and (probably most importantlystress when it comes to your rental properties.
+So, what does a property manager do?
+And what should yours be doing?

-• Find tenants and avoid vacancies – Finding good tenants is not always easy.
-It takes time, advertising and a serious level of vetting to ensure tenants are placed that won’t cause damage to the property and will stay for years and years.
-Further, the best way to kill your cash flowing property is to have tenant turnover ever year – you’ll end up not receiving rent for 1-2 months (at best) plus having to put forth all the money need to make the property “rent ready”.
+Finding good tenants is not always easy.
+It takes time, advertising, and a serious level of vetting to ensure tenants are placed, won’t cause damage to the property, and will stay for years and years.
+Further, the best way to kill your cash-flowing property is to have tenant turnover every year – you’ll end up not receiving rent for 1-2 months (at best), plus having to put forth all the money needed to make the property “rent ready”.

-• A good PM can find tenants and keep them for a long period of time which ultimately improves your cash flow.
+A good property manager can find tenants and keep them for a long period of time, which ultimately improves your cash flow.

-• Maximize rent – Property managers understand the market, the neighborhoods and the tenants likely to call your property “home”.
-Using their vast knowledge and resources they can market rental properties to maximize the rental income which further improves your ability to cash flow and put you on the road towards additional properties!
+Property managers understand the market, the neighborhoods, and the tenants likely to call your property “home.”
+Using their vast knowledge and resources, they can market rental properties to maximize the rental income, which further improves your ability to cash flow and puts you on the road towards additional properties!

-• They deal with all the “stuff” – Don’t like dealing with calls at 2am?
+Don’t like dealing with calls at 2 am?
 Don’t like having to deal with tenants not paying?
-Then don’t!!
+Then don’t!
 Property managers are the interface between you, the landlord, and the tenant.
 Let them deal with all of the other stuff and just present you with the rental income.

-So, now that we have a basic idea of what PM should be doing, let’s dive into how to perform due diligence in selecting a PM.
+So, now that we have a basic idea of what a property manager should be doing, let’s dive into how to perform due diligence in selecting a property manager.

 Location, Location, Location

-We mentioned that if you lived out of state it would be difficult (extremely) to serve as a PM for your rental properties.
-So, if you shouldn’t do it – why would you hire someone that isn’t local to your property to serve as the PM?
+We mentioned that if you lived out of state, it would be difficult (extremely) to serve as a property manager for your rental properties.
+So, if you shouldn’t do it, why would you hire someone not local to your property to serve as the property manager?

-Being local allows the PM to know the best vendors when things come up.
+Being local allows the property manager to know the best vendors when things come up.
 They know the areas and know what the property should optimally rent for.
-Additionally, they are likely to have more personal interactions with the tenants which can go a long way when/if issues ever arise.
+Additionally, they are likely to have more personal interactions with the tenants, which can go a long way when/if issues ever arise.

 Due Diligence

-Besides collecting their fees (which we will discuss in a moment), PM goals are to keep the tenants happy and to keep you the landlord happy.
-We recommend that you discuss the ability of the PM to perform semi-regular property inspections to ensure anything major gets caught before it becomes a major problem.
+Besides collecting their fees (which we will discuss in a moment), property management goals are to keep the tenants happy and to keep you, the landlord, happy.
+We recommend that you discuss the property manager's ability to perform semi-regular property inspections to ensure anything major gets caught before it becomes a major problem.
 For both you and your wallet!
-Sometimes these inspections will cost a small fee but it certainly beats the large amounts of money you may pay if your HVAC goes out!
+Sometimes, these inspections will cost a small fee, but it certainly beats the large amounts of money you may pay if your HVAC goes out!

 Communication